jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 1.10 *MatchDriver* became available.
 This is very useful because the 50-wacom.conf has already matched the Wacom device(s) and device input events to the *wacom* driver.
-All we need to do in the 52-wacom-options.conf is match to the wacom driver and pick up the devices already on it.
+All we need to do in the 52-wacom-options.conf is match to the wacom driver and pick up the input tools already on it.
 This allows us to have a general xorg.conf.d template, like we do with the [xorg.conf](xorg.conf "wikilink").

     Section "InputClass"